New Room Community Choir

 The choir usually meet between 12noon-1pm in the chapel.
 Due to the Coronavirus situation the choir are meeting for rehearsals online using Zoom at 12noon every Wednesday lunchtime.

 You are welcome to join at any time!
 With a varied repertoire of pop, folk, rock, jazz, blues and gospel, and open to requests for your favourite tunes, the New Room Community Choir hopes to bring people together through singing.
 No auditions, no need to read music – everyone is welcome!
 For Meg and Judit, our choir leaders, the idea of the New Room Choir is to create a relaxed space to enjoy singing together and have fun learning new songs.

 Just £3 per rehearsal.
-You are able to pay for a term or pay as you go.
+You are able to pay for a term by bank transfer, cash or cheque.
 All monies go to support the work of the choir.
 Please email Kate email@example.com or call 01179264740 for further information.